AKCodeWorks/profit-loss-jdt/README.md

 - When you install this app it will say that SmartScreen is protecting your computer.
 That is because the code is not signed.

-  - Okay then just sign your code then!
+  - Okay...just sign your code then!
     - That is a $270/year fee that I do not want to spend on such a pet project.
   - Does that mean this software is not safe?
     - No, it just means that I have not gotten the code signature.